fenago/intro-ruby/lab_guides/Lab_11.md

 nifty tool provided with Rails called the Rails console, which can be used for experimenting with ideas without writing much code.
-Lastly, we secured our application with authentication while working on this chapter\'s activity.
+Lastly, we secured our application with authentication while working on this lab\'s activity.

-In the next chapter, we will learn how to associate two tables in Rails with Active Record associations.
+In the next lab, we will learn how to associate two tables in Rails with Active Record associations.
 We will also learn about the various types of validations available in Rails, including how we can trigger or skip them.
 We will implement validations at the model level.
 We will